-The Library's three-year strategic plan, 2018-2021, addresses priorities for the future.
+The Library's 2018 strategic plan will be wrapping up in 2022.
 Maintaining resilient, modern, and efficient facilities and responsible stewardship of taxpayer dollars continue to be high priorities for the Library.

-As part of the strategic plan, the Library will begin interior renovations on the Main Library in 2020, to be followed by interior renovations at the branch libraries in 2021.
-The Library will issue alternate revenue source bonds in the amount of \$6 million to pay for the renovations.
+As part of the strategic plan, the Library will complete interior renovations on the Main Library in late 2021, to be followed by interior renovations at the branch libraries in early 2022.
+The Library issued alternate revenue source bonds in the amount of \$6,099,007 to pay for the renovations.
 Debt service payments will be made from the proceeds of the operating rate increase.